Submissions

 Responses are welcomed as follows.
 To submit, you should have attended the relevant keynote.

-• 1500 word essay exploring one aspect of Randy’s talk, or
+• 1500 word essay exploring one aspect of the talk (please specify), or

 • 3000-5000 word paper, on several elements or connecting to another body of work (example, your own scholarship)